 The American Holistic Nurses Association (AHNA) offers financial awards and scholarships in February and April of each year.
 Eligibility requirements vary, although recipients must be AHNA members and generally dedicated to a practice of holistic nursing.

 The American Association of Occupational Health Nurses (AAOHN) awards a number of grants and scholarships each year.
 The amount of the scholarships ranges between $1,000 and $2,500, and applicants must be members of AAOHN to be eligible.

 Online BSN to MSN - FNP

-The nurse practitioner scholarships on this list represent just a small portion of the scholarships and grants that are available to NP students at the graduate level.
-This is not intended to be a comprehensive list, but rather, representative of the offerings and funding that may be found to be available to NP students.
-Many of the scholarships listed here happen to be offered through national organizations and foundations, and some of these are subsequently offered in partnership with private companies.
-In some cases, students might want to look to these private companies for additional scholarship opportunities.
-Scholarship organizations tend to update their offerings and requirements on a yearly basis, so be sure to check back at opportune times to see when this information becomes available.
-Students can also look to regional organizations or to their campus-based or online school for additional opportunities when it comes to master’s degree or doctoral-level NP scholarships.
+The NP scholarships on this list represent fraction of the scholarships and grants available to NP students at the graduate level.
+This is not intended to be a comprehensive list, but rather representative of the offerings and funding that may be available to NP students, including those in specific regions, demographic categories, or NP specializations.
+Many of the scholarships listed here are offered through national organizations and foundations, and some are provided in partnership with private companies.